aplteam/MarkAPL/Files/MarkAPL.md

 Note that this parameter has an effect only when the CSS is injected.
 Linked CSS must be prepared accordingly.

+#### `tocShowCaption`

+Text vector that defaults to "Show".
+Used as the caption of the button that can hide/show the main TOC.

+#### `tocHideCaption`

+Text vector that defaults to "Hide".
+Used as the caption of the button that can hide/show the main TOC.

 #### verbose

 This parameter is of interest only to APL programmers.